Sara Schätzl: German It-girl

 In 2007 photos appeared in the tabloid press showing the 19-year-old Schätzl as the alleged holiday flirt of actor Bernd Herzsprung during a joint stay in the hotel Liebes Rot Flüh in Haldensee, Tyrol in Austria.
 Later it came to light that the 65-year-old Herzsprung had arranged the 'paparazzi' pictures himself with the photographer and Schätzl after the separation from his wife Barbara Engel and he denied having a relationship with the young actress.
-Schätzl made also headlines for two court appearances in 2007 and 2008.
+Schätzl had then a string of public relationships before settling down with Jerome Isma-ae in 2010.